I hope you enjoy reading our blog posts. If you want DCP to build you an awesome website, click here.

 Depending on the program and the purpose for which it is created, different extensions are used to save image files and it’s very important to know the difference between each file format.
 However, before doing so, you would need to understand the difference between a raster image and a vector image.

 Computer graphics are used to create images: Raster images or vector images.
 If you zoom a Raster image, you will find that it is made of small squares called pixels.
 Digitised photographs, artwork and non-line art images are examples of Raster compositions.
 The most common Raster formats are GIF, JPEG, TIFF, PCX and BMP files.

 Vector graphics can be used to create shapes, lines, polygons, whatever shape you fancy and hence are not used to draw photo images.
 They are usually based on certain mathematical formulae and are considered ideal for creating logos, letterheads and even fonts.
 Vector images are more versatile and are considerably smaller than their Raster counterparts.
 EPS, CGM, WMF, SVG are examples of vector image formats.

 Compressed files can be easily shared with others.
 So while compressing an image file, it’s important to use the correct format.
 Failing to do so can result in degradation of image quality or larger file size than intended.

 All image files fall into two distinct categories: Lossy and Lossless.
 Simply put, Lossy refers to compromising image quality in exchange for a file of smaller size, whereas Lossless refers to image formats where the compression can be reversed and the original image retrieved.

-Let’s take a look at the ‘big three file’ formats that are used for images on the Web.
+Let’s take a look at the ‘big three files’ formats that are used for images on the Web.